 Oxford Corridor Phase 2

-The rail infrastructure in the Oxford Station area is reaching full capacity and cannot accommodate any forecast in service enhancements as anticipated in the 2024 indicative train service specification.
+The rail infrastructure in the Oxford Station area is close to full capacity and currently wouldn’t be able to accommodate the increase in services planned for 2024.

-- A new platform will be achieved by building another platform face (Platform 5) and associated track to the west of Platform 4, creating an island platform.
-The platform will include new customer facilities including a café, toilets, waiting room and train staff facilities, with a new canopy the full length of the island platform.
+- A new platform will be built next to platform 4, creating an island platform.
+It will include new customer facilities including a café, toilets, waiting room and train staff facilities, as well as a canopy covering the whole platform.

-- A new entrance on the western side of the station with retail outlets and customer facilities in the new concourse area.
-Step-free access to Platforms 4 and 5 will be provided via a subway from the new western entrance to a new lift and stairs up to platform level.
-Platform 4/5 will also remain accessible to the rest of the station and the main (east) entrance concourse via the existing footbridge and lifts.
+- A new entrance on the western side of the station, with retail outlets and customer facilities in the new concourse area.
+Step-free access to platforms 4 and 5 will be provided via a subway from the new western entrance to a new lift and stairs up to platform level.
+Platforms 4 and 5 will remain accessible from the main (east) entrance concourse via the existing footbridge and lifts.

-- New Higher speed crossovers at Oxford North Jn to support the proposed East West Rail service provision to Oxford and freight towards Bicester which will deliver a 2-minute journey time saving for Oxford services.
+- New higher speed crossovers at Oxford North Junction to support the proposed East West Rail service to Oxford and freight towards Bicester.
+This will deliver a 2-minute journey time saving for services to Oxford

 The project will complement the introduction of East West Rail services and unlocks additional local and freight services to support regional growth.
 It is scheduled to be delivered in phases between 2022 and 2024.